NieJiacheng/pytorch-a3c/README.md

 1. the action($\log\pi$) buffer should be the original tensor outputed by the actor networt since it contains grad information. to make it, use `torch.cat` to catch the action($\log\pi$). no such limit of state and reward(from environment) buffer.
 ### lock
 1. a lock may be needed when print reward/episode or use wandb to log data.
+2. according to [ikostrikov's A3C code](https://github.com/ikostrikov/pytorch-a3c/blob/master/train.py), a lock is used when updating the shared counter.
 ### wandb
 1. all the processs use the same wandb run_handle